Company style

-Company style, also known as Company painting or Patna painting (Hindi: kampani kalam) is a term for a hybrid Indo-European style of paintings made in India by Indian artists, many of whom worked for European patrons in the East India Company or other foreign Companies in the 18th and 19th centuries.
-The style blended traditional elements from Rajput and Mughal painting with a more Western treatment of perspective, volume and recession.
+Company style, also known as Company painting (Hindi: kampani kalam) is a term for a hybrid Indo-European style of paintings made in British India by Indian artists, many of whom worked for European patrons in the East India Company or other foreign Companies in the 18th and 19th centuries.
+The style blended traditional elements from Rajput and Mughal painting (predominately) with a more Western treatment of perspective, volume and recession.
 Most paintings were small, reflecting the Indian miniature tradition, but the natural history paintings of plants and birds were usually life size.

 Locations

-First emerging in Murshidabad, later leading centres were the main British settlements of Calcutta, Madras (Chennai), Varanasi, Delhi, Lucknow, Patna, the Maratha court of Thanjavur and Bangalore.
+First emerging in Murshidabad, later leading centres were the main British settlements or influence centres of Calcutta, Madras, Banaras, Delhi, Lucknow, Patna, Trichinopoly or Tanjore.
 Subjects included portraits, landscapes and views, and scenes of Indian people, dancers and festivals.
 Series of figures of different castes or trades were particular favourites, with an emphasis on differences in costume; now they are equally popular as subjects for analysis by historians of the imperialist mentality.

 Portfolios of animal or botanical subjects were also commissioned, and some erotic subjects.
 Architectural subjects were popular, usually done in a detailed and frontal style more like that of an architectural draftsman than the Romanticised style used by most European painters visiting India.
 The techniques varied, but mostly drew on Western watercolour technique, from which "transparency of texture, soft tones and modelling in broad strokes" were borrowed.